Le French Blog - Expert Advice, Guides and Tips

 Social Contributions in France - What is the URSSAF?

-If you’re planning a new life in France and you’re not in a situation where you don’t need to work, the chances are you’ll be thinking about setting up a business.
-Setting up a business in France…
+If you’re planning a new life in France and you still need to work, the chances are you’ll be thinking about setting up your own business.
+Setting up a business in France isn’t as complicated as people…

 Our Postcard from Carcassonne